FortuneV13/harmony_node_stats/README.md

 ## [vStatsBot](https://t.me/vStatsBot) Alerts
 - This is an automated script that will periodically ( every 30 mins ) check your node for errors e.g out of sync and alert you via vStatsBot.
-- Each alert can be turned on and off via /notifications on vStatsBot.

 ### Alert Examples: